 To present the process data, a life-history approach (Taylor and Bogdan, 1998) has been taken, organized around four distinct periods of the programme's life, i.e. the beginning, reaching out, the uphill path, and speaking truth to power.
 To support the memories of the authors, annual reports of activities, evaluations by participants in workshops, databases of trainees, surveys, minutes from various meetings and briefing notes were consulted.
-This "first-person" approach has been taken rather than the conventional approach of presenting the raw data as extracted directly from the sources in order to emphasize the dynamics and continuum over time of the events that shaped the evolution of the programme.
-The life-history approach also provides a more readable and cohesive presentation of the events.
+This "first-person" approach has been taken rather than the conventional approach of presenting the raw data as extracted directly from the sources in order to emphasize the dynamics and continuum over time of the life-history approach also provides a more readable and cohesive presentation of the events.